Drew Beckie: International career

 Beckie attended his first Canadian U-17 camp in 2006.
-Beckie would attend two more camps, one in Mexico City, the other in Florida before attending the 2007 CONCACAF U17 Tournament, but did not appear for the team.
+Beckie would attend two more camps, one in Mexico City, the other in Florida before attending the 2007 CONCACAF U17 Tournament.
 In 2008, Beckie attended two Canadian U-20 camps before getting injured before 2009 CONCACAF U-20 Championship.
 In 2012, Beckie was selected for final squad ahead of the 2012 CONCACAF Men's Olympic Qualifying Championship.
 Beckie appeared against El Salvador and Cuba, but missed out on the final match against Mexico due to yellow card accumulation.
 Beckie was called up for the Canadian senior team during his time with the Columbus Crew but could not attend due to injury and has yet to feature for the senior team.

 Personal life

 Beckie is Catholic.
 His younger sister Janine Beckie is also a soccer player, and has appeared for the Canadian national women's team.
-She currently plays for the Portland Thorns of the National Women’s Soccer League (NWSL).
+She currently plays for the Racing Louisville FC of the National Women's Soccer League (NWSL).